Grim-/SideLoader_ExtendedEffects/README.md

 ## Change Log

+1.2.2 - Added a simple mechanism for overriding the skill trees of the non modded trainers

 1.2.0 - CustomItemMenuManager
 Added a simple API for adding custom context menu options for Items/Skills (Docs to follow)